Skip to content

 How do I migrate data from other platforms to Tallyfy?

-You can move from many popular workflow and form tools into Tallyfy using our open-source migrator scripts.
+Move from popular workflow and form tools into Tallyfy using open-source migrator scripts.
 Start with a dry run, review the report, then run the full migration when you’re ready.
 The code lives here: Tallyfy Migrator on GitHub[1].

 What does the migrator do?